In-Depth Look: Athletic Trainer for County Fire and Rescue Services

 What advice do you have about your practice setting for a young AT looking at this setting?

 Learn as much as you can about public safety by riding along with police and fire departments!
 I started my position with only experience working with law enforcement, not fire and rescue.
-I learned everything I could about fire and rescue by riding along with all the different units (truck, engine, medic unit, ambulance, EMS duty officers, battalion chiefs) and picking up on the demands of the job to better understand how I could serve them as an AT.
-I learned to speak their language and understand their jobs and translated that into my practice.
+I learned everything I could about fire and rescue by riding along with all the different units (truck, engine, medic unit, ambulance, EMS duty officers, battalion chiefs) and picking up on the job’s demands to better understand how I could serve them as an AT.
+I learned to speak their language, understand their jobs, and translate that into my practice.

-I encourage anyone that is interested in the public safety setting to join the Public Safety Athletic Trainers’ Society.
-It’s a great resource for more information on the setting, continuing education opportunities centered around public safety topics, and more!
+I encourage anyone who is interested in the public safety setting to join the Public Safety Athletic Trainers’ Society.
+It’s a great resource for more information on the setting, continuing education opportunities centered around public safety topics and more!